Family in Chinatown

 Dr. Martin Luther King Jr. Memorial

-You'll know you have reached your destination when the sounds of falling water lure you into a manicured garden, toward the Dr. Martin Luther King Jr. Memorial, which is located in the Yerba Buena Gardens and a part of the African American Freedom Trail.
+You'll know you have reached your destination when the sounds of falling water lure you into a manicured garden.
+The Dr. Martin Luther King Jr. Memorial is located in the Yerba Buena Gardens and a part of the African American Freedom Trail.

 685 Mission St.